-The program meets current Texas requirements for teacher certification and is accredited by the State Board for Educator Certification and the National Council for Accreditation of Teacher Education.
-State teacher certification is granted from early childhood through the sixth elementary grade.
+The program meets current Texas requirements for teacher certification and is accredited by the State Board for Educator Certification and the Council for the Accreditation of Educator Preparation (CAEP).
+State teacher certification is granted from early childhood through the sixth grade.
 See an academic advisor for updated certification requirements that may occur from recent legislative mandates.
-Admission to teacher certification is competitive and is based on not less than a 2.7 overall GPA.
+Admission to teacher certification is competitive and is based on not less than a 2.75 overall GPA.
 Students seeking teacher certification must meet all requirements outlined in the College of Education section of this catalog.
-To be recommended for certification, graduates must achieve satisfactory performance on the TExES, an examination prescribed by the State Board of Education..
+To be recommended for certification, graduates must achieve satisfactory performance on the TExES, an examination prescribed by the State Board of Education.

 The university is implementing a new teacher education program that includes a full year of student teaching (two semesters of the senior year) for students beginning their teacher education program in spring 2013 or later.
-Students wishing to obtain teacher certification should consult with the department’s undergraduate advisor and see a College of Education advisor to complete a certification plan.
+Students wishing to obtain teacher certification should consult with the department's undergraduate advisor.

-The department offers master’s and doctoral degrees (including a post-baccalaureate Ph.D. option) in human development and family studies (HDFS).
+The department offers master's and doctoral degrees (including a post-baccalaureate Ph.D. option) in human development and family studies (HDFS), as well as a minor in cross-cultural studies (see below).
 These research-oriented programs require a thesis and dissertation, respectively, and prepare students for careers as university faculty, full-time researchers, medical school faculty, and human service providers.
 Applicants should contact the department concerning admissions requirements, programs of study, and financial assistance.
 Admission to a graduate degree program requires the recommendation of the department and the Graduate School.
-The department also offers master’s degrees and graduate certificates in gerontology and youth development through its membership in the Great Plains Interactive Distance Education Alliance, a multiple-university association with online graduate programs.
+The department also offers master's degrees and graduate certificates in gerontology and youth development through its membership in the Great Plains Interactive Distance Education Alliance, a multiple-university association with online graduate programs.